CBrophy/omicron/README.md

 omicron
 =======

-Java implementation of crond++ that works with the existing crontab format
+Java implementation of crond++ that works with the existing crontab file format.
+The configured dependencies are on guava, joda, the omnipresent junit, and javax mail.

 Why not just use crond?

-crond is beautiful in its simplicity, but not so great at helping development teams manage and monitor critical jobs across instances.
+crond while beautiful in its simplicity, lacks a few capabilities that help development teams manage and monitor critical jobs across instances.

+The primary crond "issues" that lead to the creation of this software:
 * crond floods the machine with scheduled jobs even if they're slower than the configured schedule frequency.
-* crond "knows" when a job is supposed to have run, but has non-existent capability to manage and monitor how jobs are adhering to the schedule
+* crond "knows" when a job is supposed to have run, but does not manage and monitor how jobs are adhering to the schedule

 See sample conf/omicron.conf and conf/crontab for deployment examples